polyglotDataNerd/poly-campiagnzero-piplines/docs/PDFParser.md

 # PDF to Text Parser

-The parser has been specifically created to take PDF files and optical character recognition to convert to flat text files.
+The parser has been specifically created to take PDF files and use optical character recognition to convert to flat text files.

 **Application Arguments**